mmwillingham/finmodel_3tier/initial_steps.md

 from fastapi.security import OAuth2PasswordRequestForm
 from sqlalchemy import exc

-from financial_projector_api.database import SessionLocal, engine from . import models, schemas, auth, calculations # Ensure all modules are imported
+from api.database import SessionLocal, engine from . import models, schemas, auth, calculations # Ensure all modules are imported

 # Create tables in the DB if they don't exist